corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/overview.md

     weight: 4075
 section_menu: corda-5-beta
 ---
 This section describes how to interact with a running instance of Corda.
 It describes how to onboard members and invoke the Corda REST API.
-It also lists the Corda confguration parameters.
+It also lists the Corda confguration fields.